lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 */
 ```

-All but summary are optional.
+Everything but summary is optional.
 The order shall be:
 - Summary
 - Discussion
 - `Parameter`/`Parameters`
 - `Returns`
 - `Throws`

-If a method has any parameters, they are necessary to be documented.
+Though, if a method has any parameters, they are necessary to be documented.
 A single parameter must be documented as `- Parameter: Description.` Multiple parameters must be documented by the help of `- Parameters:` syntax.
 If the method has functions as parameters, their arguments must have labels and be documented, as well.

 If a method's return value type is not `Void`, it's documented.

 If a method throws an exception it's documented.

 Two HeaderDoc parts are divided by a single blank line.
-However, if there's no description, blank lines are be omitted:
+However, if there's no description, blank lines are omitted:

 ```swift
 /**